techidaily/site-win11-tips/source/_posts/bridge-the-gap-quick-fixes-for-slow-windows-app-connections.md

  A damaged Microsoft Store cache could affect Windows apps and prevent them from functioning properly.
 When this happens, you’ll face all kinds of issues with your apps, including the one discussed here.

- Thankfully, it's quite easy to[reset the Microsoft Store cache on Windows](https://www.makeuseof.com/windows-10-11-reset-microsoft-store/) .
+ Thankfully, it's quite easy to [reset the Microsoft Store cache on Windows](https://www.makeuseof.com/windows-10-11-reset-microsoft-store/) .
 Here's how to do it.

 1. Press**Win + R** to open the Run dialog.
 2. Type**wsreset.exe** in the Open field.